frankduncan/collabsnap/README.md

 ## Using the latest commit

-Then load <projecthome>/src/main/snap/collabsnap.xml from your project
+Then load <projecthome>/src/main/snap/collabsnap.xml or <projecthome>/src/main/snap/topography.xml from your project

 ## Using the release xml

-Optionally, load up the [xml from the releases page](https://github.com/frankduncan/collabsnap/releases/download/0.3/collabsnap.xml)
+Optionally, load up the [collabsnap xml](https://github.com/frankduncan/collabsnap/releases/download/0.6/collabsnap.xml) or [topgraphy xml](https://github.com/frankduncan/collabsnap/releases/download/0.6/topography.xml) from the releases page.

 # Sample projects